meyermatt22/FacePamphlet/README.md

 * users can read/view all of the likes on a post
 * Users can delete (unlike) their likes on a Post

-## Bookings
-Logged-in Users can
-* Create a booking at a spot
-* Update their booking at a spot
-* Read all of their bookings
-* Delete/Cancel their booking

 ## AWS
 Logged-in Users can
 * Upload multiple images to their profiles using AWS